 Early Admission Plans

-About 450 colleges offer Early Admissions, either Early Action (EA) or Early Decision (ED) plans (some offer both).
+Over 500 colleges offer Early Admissions, either Early Action (EA) or Early Decision (ED) plans (some offer both).
 Under these plans applications are usually due from mid-October to November, and most notifications of acceptance, denial or deferral are received by mid-December.
-Deferral means your application will be reconsidered with the Regular Decision pool. *All Early Admission lists must be complete and submitted to the Pine View College Resource Office by the October 2nd Transcript Request DEADLINE.*
+Deferral means your application will be reconsidered with the Regular Decision pool. *All Early Admission lists must be complete and submitted to the Pine View College Resource Office by the October 4th Transcript Request DEADLINE.*

 If you choose to apply early, it is advised that you not delay in continuing the application process for your Regular Decision list.
 If you are denied or deferred, you have approximately two weeks after notification in mid-December to complete your Regular Decision applications (most deadlines are January 1st).